szabogabriel/CaptchaGenerator/README.md

 ```
 ## Custom providers and printers

 Custom implementation of image printers and hash calculators can be provided to the Captcha image.
+The `boolean` attribute in the `DefaultImagePrinter` sets whether stripes should be printed to the image or not.

 ```Java
 Captcha captcha = new Captcha("abcdefg", "png", new DefaultImagePrinter(true), new DefaultHashCalculator()); // Create PNG image with default providers